 Food Safety and Water Quality

-If there is a wildfire in your area, your community may temporarily lose power, or fire retardants may be used in or near your community to reduce the size and lessen the impact of the fires.
-Learn what precautions should be taken for water supplies and food affected by fire retardants or power outages.
+If there is a wildfire in your area, the power might go out in your community.
+Fire retardants may be used in or near your community to reduce the size and lessen the impact of the fires.
+Find out how to protect water supplies and food affected by fire retardants or power outages.

 - Disinfecting Drinking Water (HealthLinkBC File #49b)